MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 > - The opportunity summary for an email is displayed only if the email is saved to CRM and connected to an opportunity.
 > - If a meeting is not connected to an opportunity, the opportunity summary for the meeting is displayed based on the most relevant opportunity selected by AI.
 You'll get an option to select another opportunity and regenerate the suggested content.
 > - When you when you [set up a channel in Microsoft Teams using the deal room template](set-up-team-deal-room-template.md) and then [open it in Teams for the first time](collaborate-teams-newly-created-existing-team.md), the opportunity summary is displayed in the standard channel as   part of the welcome post.
-> - You can view opportunity summary when [viewing details of an opportunity](view-record-details.md) in the Sales Copilot pane in Outlook.
+> - You can view opportunity summary when [viewing details of an opportunity](view-record-details.md) in the Copilot for Sales pane in Outlook.

 :::image type="content" source="media/opportunity-annotations.png" alt-text="Screenshot showing the Opportunity summary with numbered annotations.":::